Deflection overview

 An abandoned session is an engaged session that isn't resolved or escalated after one hour from the beginning of the session.

-CSAT The graphical view of the average of CSAT scores for sessions in which customers respond to an End of Conversation request to take the survey.
+CSAT The graphical view of the average of CSAT scores for sessions where customers respond to an End of Conversation request to take the survey.

 These metrics need to be continuously improved to optimize the copilot ROI.
 However, each organization might have their own definition of what deflection rate means to them.
 For example, an organization might consider the Abandon rate along with the Escalation rate as part of their deflection calculation, while another organization might look purely at the Escalation rate.